Spine Race Winter Kit List

 A missing GPS unit will incur the same 1-Hour time penalty, an obviously broken one will not but the above still applies.

-Accidental loss vs deliberate
+Accidental kit loss vs deliberate action to not carry something

 Over the years some competitors have chosen to leave kit behind or not carry compulsory items, thankfully this is a very rare occasion but it can cause serious safety concerns.
 The race reserves the right to disqualify any competitor who has been found to be deliberately carrying less than the compulsory kit list.